FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 Despite being obviously weaker than normal FHE encrypted numbers, Trivial Encryption can often be very useful.
 For example, when you're tallying votes in a contract; the tally for the option "Yes" may be encrypted, but everyone knows that you need to increment it by `1` for every incoming vote.
 Meaning, you can do `tally = tally + FHE.asEuint32(1)`.

-Trivially encrypted numbers are more efficient and will result in quicker and cheaper execution - so it's beneficial to use them whenever possible **while being careful to not compromise your apps's security**.
+Using trivially encrypted numbers is more efficient and will result in faster and cheaper execution - so it's beneficial to use them whenever possible **while being careful to not compromise your apps's security**.

 **Note:** to prevent improper use, Trivial Encryption is only available in contracts.

 ## Default Value of a Euint

 When the `euintx` variable is not initialized, it is considered to be 0.
-Every FHE function that receives an uninitialized `euintx` assumes that it is identical to `FHE.asEuintX(0)`.
-Now, `FHE.asEuintX(0)` is actually used quite often.
+Every FHE function that receives an uninitialized `euintx` assumes that it is `FHE.asEuintX(0)`.

+`FHE.asEuintX(0)` is actually used quite often.
 Fhenix takes this frequent use into consideration and pre-calculates the values of `FHE.asEuintX(0)` during node initialization.
 Therefore, when `FHE.asEuintX(0)` is used during operation, the pre-calculated values are returned (which saves computing resources and gas).

 ## Re-encrypting a Value